 Increasing the level of competitiveness in the electricity market is also a requirement of the international commitments accepted by the Georgian government.
 In October 2016, Georgia became a member of the Energy Community, which was an important step towards the synchronization of Georgian legislation with European Union laws covering the Energy sector.
 In addition, Georgia has several obligations under the Association Agreement, signed alongside the EU.
-Consequently, development of a competitive, transparent and efficient electricity market in each stage of electric power provision is one of the main requirements.
+Consequently, the development of a competitive, transparent and efficient electricity market in each stage of electric power provision is one of the main requirements.

-Currently, the chief electricity generators are large thermal power plants (TPPs- Mtkvari, Tbilsresi, G-power and Gardabani TP), and regulatory and seasonal hydro power plants (HPPs).
+Currently, the chief electricity generators are large thermal power plants (TPPs- Mtkvari, Tbilsresi, G-power, and Gardabani TP), and regulatory and seasonal hydropower plants (HPPs).
 Among the regulatory HPPs, the main providers are Engurhesi and Vardnilhesi.
-In total, according to the most recent data, there are 5 thermal power plants, 7 regulatory, 17 seasonal and 60 deregulated small HPPs (up to 40 MW) operating within the electricity generation market.
+In total, according to the most recent data, there are 5 thermal power plants, 7 regulatory, 17 seasonal, and 60 deregulated small HPPs (up to 40 MW) operating within the electricity generation market.

-The major players in the Georgian power generation market are the state, the Georgian International Energy Corporation (GIEC), Energo-Pro Georgia, Georgian Water and Power (GWP) and Telasi.
+The major players in the Georgian power generation market are the state, the Georgian International Energy Corporation (GIEC), Energo-Pro Georgia, Georgian Water and Power (GWP), and Telasi.
 The Georgian state owns 43% of the total installed capacity of power plants, while GIEC and Energo-Pro Georgia own 15% and 14% of the total capacity, respectively.
 While the rest of the installed capacity is shared by GWP (4%), Telasi (5%), and the remainder belongs to small individual power companies.